Israeli police recommend charging Netanyahu's attorney in submarine case

 “I did not commit any crime,” Shimron told Israel’s YNet news website, which asked him about the police recommendations to prosecutors and posted an audio clip of his comments.

-Shimron’s lawyer, in a statement to Reuters, denied any wrongdoing by his client, saying he was not involved in the submarine deal.
+Shimron’s office and a spokesman both declined immediate comment when contacted by Reuters.
+The spokesman said a statement would be issued later.

-A spokesman for Thyssenkrupp said in a statement: “Our information comes so far only from the press, we do not yet have any confirmed information,” adding: “As soon as we know all the facts, we will examine further measures within the framework of legal possibilities.”
+“Our information comes so far only from the press, we do not yet have any confirmed information,” a spokesman for Thyssenkrupp said in a statement.
+“As soon as we know all the facts, we will examine further measures within the framework of legal possibilities.”

 The other suspects facing possible indictment include retired senior naval officers and former government officials.